Football Food – Copycat Crispy Chicken Wonton Tacos

-- Limes, cut into little wedges
+- Limes, cut into cute little wedges

-Place a “strip” of cubed and fried chicken in the center of a wonton wrapper.
+Lay down a “strip” of cubed and fried chicken in the center of a wonton wrapper.
 Fold the wrapper so that it resembles a taco.

-Fry wonton wrapper with chicken inside for about 30 seconds or so until wonton wrapper is golden brown and crispy.
+Fry the wonton wrapper with the chicken inside for about 30 seconds or so until wonton wrapper is golden brown and crispy.
 You want to be sure to keep the wonton open- don’t let it seal or it won’t really be a taco.
 To keep it from sealing, hold the top flap up with a pair of tongs until the wonton starts to fry.

 Top each taco with coleslaw mix and a sprinkle of chopped cilantro.
 Give everyone a little lime wedge to squeeze over their tacos.